How to find the Cypress Mountain cabins

 This area can often be full.
 If so, park up at the Nordic Ski Area and then pay for a trail pass to use their trails.

-If you park at the pull out you’ll follow along a fire access road until you get to the Old Forks Trail.
-Along this trail, you’ll climb up fairly steeply in places and wind passed dozens of beautiful cabins.
+If you park at the pull-out out you’ll follow along a fire access road until you get to the Old Forks Trail.
+Along this trail, you’ll climb up fairly steeply in places and the wind passes dozens of beautiful cabins.

 Just before you arrive at the Nordic Ski Area and managed trails there’s a bridge to your right.
 Cross over this bridge and continue your hike along the Grand National Trail and then the Cypress Resort Road.